solo-io/solo-cop/workshops/opa-sidecar-externalauth/README.md

 # OPA ExternalAuth with sidecar in Gloo Platform

-Let’s try out OPA sidecar with ExternalAuth in gloo platform.
+Let’s try out OPA (Open Policy Agent) sidecar with ExternalAuth in Gloo Platform.
 To use this feature, you will need a valid Gloo Platform license or a trial key.
 If you don’t have one, you can request one here: (link to trial key form).

 ## Prerequisites
 - One (1) Kubernetes cluster with Gloo Mesh or Gloo Gateway installed and configured.
 See [Gloo Mesh Getting Started](https://docs.solo.io/gloo-mesh/latest/getting_started/) for more details.